 - Switch to the right pane and locate the DWORD entry DisableAbsoluteVolume.

 - Double-click on it and assign 1 as its Value data.
-Click OK and Restart Windows 10 PC to Disable Windows 10 Bluetooth Absolute Volume.
+Click OK and Restart Windows 10 PC to Disable Windows 11 or 10 Bluetooth Absolute Volume.

 Note – To enable the feature, set the value data as 0 and reboot the device to implement the changes.